SapphicMoe/parallel.report/README.md

 [![Deploy to Render](https://binbashbanana.github.io/deploy-buttons/buttons/official/render.svg)][render]
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)][heroku]

-> Make sure that you change the `site` variable in `astro.config.mjs` if you plan on making your site public.

 You're now up and running!

 _GitHub Pages is not recommended for deploying this site._

+## Customizing the website

+To customize and tailor this website for yourself, you'll want to:

+- Edit the `src/site.config.ts` file.
+This acts as the website's configuration.
+- Edit the footer in `src/components/footer.astro`.
+- Edit the `index.mdx` file in `src/pages/`.
+This is the main content that will be displayed on the site.
+- Optional:
+    - Change the `site` variable in `astro.config.mjs` if you plan on making your site public.
+    - Edit the variables found in `src/styles/custom.scss` to stylize the website to your needs.
+    - Edit the `public/` folder's contents.
+        - I would appreciate if you credited me in the `public/credits.txt` file if you do decide to edit that. ❤️

 ## Hosting in a local environment